dylando9/dylando9.github.io/README.md

-# Hi, my name is Dylan
+# Hi, I'm Dylan
-An aspiring Software Engineer
+An aspiring Software Engineer and current Master of Molecular Science and Software Engineering student at UC Berkeley